telerik/winforms-docs/controls/image-editor/dialog-factory.md

 **RadImageEditor** uses **ImageEditorDialogFactory** to create objects that represent the dialogs.
 It requires only the **CreateDialog** method's implementation.

+>note Make sure that a reference to **Telerik.WinControls.UI.ImageEditor.Dialogs** library is included in your project.
+>

 This factory is very useful when you want to create a custom dialog.
 You just need to create a custom factory that inherits from the **ImageEditorDialogFactory** and override the **CreateDialog** method in order to customize the default look of the dialog.
 For example, if you want to customize the **ResizeDialog** and set the checked state of the Preserve Aspect Ratio checkbox which by default is unchecked.

 ````C#